 Currently he presents ITV's multi-award-winning and ground-breaking 'Long Lost Family' with Davina McCall and the BBC's Sunday morning ethical and religious debate programme ‘The Big Questions’.

-He has also presented a series on adoption for ITV, ‘Wanted: A Family of My Own’.
-He recently presented a documentary in ITV's Perspectives strand on one of his passions 'Great American Love Songs'.
+Nicky has also presented a series on adoption for ITV, ‘Wanted: A Family of My Own’.
+He presented a documentary in ITV's Perspectives strand on one of his passions 'Great American Love Songs'.
+In December 2017 Nicky appeared in ITV’s “All Star Musicals” singing Razzle Dazzle from Chicago.

 Nicky's charity work is in Animal Conservation and Adoption.
 He campaigns against the illegal Ivory trade and he is Patron of The British Association of Adoption and Fostering and was himself adopted when three months old.
 His adoptive mother was a psychiatric social worker and his adoptive father a publisher of maps.
 In 2004 he wrote Blue-Eyed Son, Story of an Adoption, his account of tracing both his birth parents and his extended families in Ireland.

 Nicky is also a professional song writer and composer.
 In 2009 he wrote the critically acclaimed swing album "Moonlights Back in Style" for Mark Moraghan on the famous Jazz label Linn Records.
-He currently writes songs with Kate Robbins and they have just signed a publishing deal with Long Lunch Music.
-His second album, We’re Just Passing Through, co-written with Kate Robbins launches in July.
+His second album, We’re Just Passing Through, was co-written with Kate Robbins.
+In Spring 2017 he wrote and released the single “Sacred Eyes” in support of the David Sheldrick Wildlife Trust.